RetroAchievements/rcheevos/README.md

   /* Number of hits so far. */
   unsigned current_hits;

-  /**
-   * Set if the condition needs to processed as part of the "check if paused"
-   * pass
-   */
-  char pause;

   /* The type of the condition. */ char type;
-  /* The comparison operator to use. */ char oper; /* operator is a reserved word in C++. */ };
+  /* The comparison operator to use. */ char oper; /* operator is a reserved word in C++. */ /* Set if the condition needs to processed as part of the "check if paused" pass. */ char pause;
+  /* Whether or not the condition evaluated as true on the last check. */ char is_true;
+};
 ```